 - Your bank

 Now, the number of parties involved in each of your transactions will vary depending on the type of payment and the processor you have chosen.
-Some payment processors (like Electronic Merchant Systems) offer merchant services solutions which can include your payment gateway and merchant account.
+Some payment processors (like Electronic Merchant Systems) offer merchant services solutions that can include your payment gateway and merchant account.

 In general, however, a payment follows these steps: